Sandy Springs, Georgia: 21st century

 When the Republican Party gained a majority in both houses of the Georgia General Assembly in 2005, the procedural rules previously used to prevent a vote by the full chamber were changed so that the bill was handled as a state bill and not as a local bill.
 The assembly also repealed the requirement that new cities must be at least 3 mi from existing cities that had stymied previous attempts to incorporate due to Sandy Springs directly bordering both Roswell and Atlanta.
 The bill allowing for a referendum on incorporation was introduced and passed as HB 37.
 The referendum initiative was approved by the Assembly and signed by Governor Sonny Perdue.

-The referendum was held on June 21, 2005, and residents voted 94% in favor of incorporation.
+A referendum was held on June 21, 2005, and residents voted 94% in favor of incorporation.
 In November 2005, voters returned to the polls to elect a mayor and six city council members.

 Formal incorporation occurred on December 1, making Sandy Springs the third-largest city ever to incorporate in the U.S. The city's police force and fire department began service in 2006.
 Upon incorporation, Sandy Springs initiated a nontraditional approach by operating as a public-private partnership (PPP), with all but six full-time employees being contracted.

 In 2010, the city undertook a procurement process to rebid all general city services, which was won by CH2M Hill.
 The timing of this contract, during the Great Recession, allowed the city to leverage a cheaper contract due to the economic downturn.

 In 2010, the city became the first jurisdiction in Georgia to successfully "bail out" from the preclearance requirements of Section 5 of the Voting Rights Act.

 In 2019, the Sandy Springs City Council moved to scale back the PPP model, directly hiring 183 contract employees, leaving only 15 outsourced full-time workers by the end of 2019.
 The city will still outsource a number of services, including the city attorney's office, as well as security, street sweeping and ambulance services.
-The move is expected to save $2.7 million in the next year and more than $14 million over 5 years.
+The move was expected to save $2.7 million in the next year and more than $14 million over 5 years.